 Remote work is here to stay.
 Period.
 The new normal is here and it demands a brand new perspective on communication.
 In this pandemic, one of the cornerstones that we must consider is social distance.
 That’s the reason why well working remotely is a skill we currently need to stay profitable and grow our businesses.
 This might be confusing for many, but it’s actually quite simple (and fun).
-There are companies who have been working with teams abroad and are working remotely with ease.
+There are companies that have been working with teams abroad and are working remotely with ease.

 In other words, take some time to learn from the experts.
 Integrating teams in different countries to create IT solutions for our customers is something we at Oktana are very used to.
 Nara, from our Human Resources department in Paraguay, tells us more about her experience: